open-contracting/ocds-merge/README.rst

 Reference implementation
 ------------------------

 This package serves as a reference implementation of OCDS merging.
-You can read its code in ``merge.py``.
+You can read its commented code in `merge.py <https://github.com/open-contracting/ocds-merge/blob/master/ocdsmerge/merge.py>`__.

 Test cases
 ~~~~~~~~~~